 Objective

 Overconfidence is an important source of medical error.
-Here we analyse experimental studies of confidence in medical diagnosis to identify factors affecting clinicians’ confidence in their diagnostic decisions, and how confidence impacts diagnosis and treatment.
+This review analyses experimental studies of confidence in medical diagnosis to identify factors affecting clinicians’ confidence in their diagnostic decisions, and how confidence impacts diagnosis and treatment.

 Method

 A scoping review of both medical and psychological literature was conducted.
 Articles were categorised according to methodology and clinical speciality.
 The findings were analysed thematically.